-For just 45,000 miles each way, you can book a business class seat between the U.S. and Europe.
+For just 45,000 miles each way, you can book a business class seat between the U.S. and Europe thanks to the incredible Turkish Airlines Miles & Smiles program.
 With a 1:1 transfer ratio, 45,000 Venture Miles is all you need.
 Most airlines charge close to double that or more!

 You can fly almost any Star Alliance airline to Europe for 45,000 miles each way, but you'll want to focus on airlines that don't pass on hefty fees like United or SAS.
 But if you ask us, your best bet is going to be flying Turkish Airlines itself – and that's not a bad thing.
 The airline is renowned for its inflight catering and solid service.
 Look for flights on the airlines' newest Boeing 787s or Airbus A350.

 Read our full review of Turkish Airlines business class!